Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-working-with-genomics-data-in-R.md

 str(dna.st)
 ```

-Unfortunately, this sequence is short and boring.
-Lets make a longer sequence using the pre stored *BioStrings* object `DNA_ALPHABET` and some functions from base R.
+This sequence is a bit short and unrealistic.
+Lets make a longer sequence using the pre-stored *BioStrings* object `DNA_ALPHABET` and some functions from base R.
 ```r
 # print DNA alphabet to see what it returns
 DNA_ALPHABET
 ```

 You can see the 4 standard DNA bases are returned as the first 4 elements of this character string.
-The remaining elements represent ambiguous bases or specific combinations/relationships using something called the *extended The International Union of Pure and Applied Chemistry (IUPAC) genetic alphabet.*
+The remaining elements represent ambiguous bases or specific combinations/relationships using something called the *extended The International Union of Pure and Applied Chemistry (IUPAC) genetic alphabet.* **BioStrings** and its object classes use the extended IUPAC genetic alphabet to describe nucelic acid sequences, therefore we will nbriefly cover the basics of the extended IUPAC alphabet now.

 The extended IUPAC code is a specific nomenclature designed to describe incompletely specified nucleic acids.
 The standard IUPAC code uses 16 characters to specify single bases (A, G, C, T, U) in nucleic acid sequences, or various possible states that a specific nucleic acid may exist as in a sequence.